 The Clubhouse was originally built as a military fortessProbably the best explanation for many of the things that are noticable in the Clubhouse itself.
 Many years ago, there was a war.
 One of the sides had access to technology so advanced that no normal man could replicate it.
 Using the technology, the army of that side built what they called the "most advanced fortress in existence".
 The fortress consisted of a central "hub" with many "rooms" attached to it.
 These rooms had the ability to fully compact themselves into small packages of metal, wire, and gears; which can then unfold for later use.
 The hub was also able to "flip" itself, and the rest of the fortress, into the ground.
 These two abilities can be used to completely bury the fortress in the ground, avoiding it's detection by enemies.
 Inside the hub of the fortress was a supercomputer, which was often called by the military "the jewel of the fortress".
 The computer was designed to compute the possible outcomes of the war, and also had the ability to send tools to the armies in battle, via a mobile, computerized probe.
 Eventually, after the war was over, the fortress was sold via auction by the army that used it, and the highest bidder was: Mickey Mouse.
 Mickey refurbished the fortress into a clubhouse, and that is the story of the Clubhouse itself.

-Everyone's a robot.Generally they're really good and fluid, but towards the end of the show (and certain parts throughout) they go through preprogrammed motions.
-Also explains any character differences; it's not actually the characters we know.
+Everyone's a robot.Generally they're really good and fluid, but towards the end of the show (and certain parts throughout) they go through pre-programmed motions.
+Not to mention their lips also sync to the same words every time, even when the characters do say different words.
+This usually leads to very inconsistent lip synching (preferably from Minnie Mouse).

 The entire cast is finally showing their old age.That's why they all have to ask what things are, can't find things in plain sight, are forgetting people and basic things like math (except for brief flashes).
 Also might explain Pete's Character Derailment ; he's mellowed out.
 Alternately...